sr99622/Cayenue/README.md

   sudo apt install samba
   ```

   The Samba configuration is performed by editing the `/etc/samba/smb.conf` file.
 The Samba installation will create a default file in this location, which is not a good fit for this type of configuration.
-It is recommnded to move the file to a backup and start with a fresh file for configuration, following the commands
+It is recommended to move the file to a backup and start with a fresh file for configuration, following the commands

   ```
   cd /etc/samba